opengovern/hub/ui/src/pages/setup/azure.md

 **Note**: Ensure you have the necessary permissions to create Service Principals and assign roles in your Azure tenant.

-### 3. Setup Opencomply
+### 3. Setup opencomply

-After running the script, it will output essential details required for configuring Opencomply:
+After running the script, it will output essential details required for configuring opencomply:

 - Tenant ID
 - Application (Client) ID
 - Object ID
 - Client Secret

-Use the credentials obtained to configure Azure integration within Opencomply.
+Use the credentials obtained to configure Azure integration within opencomply.

-#### Navigate to the Opencomply Dashboard:
+#### Navigate to the opencomply Dashboard:

-Open your web browser and go to the Opencomply portal.
+Open your web browser and go to the opencomply portal.
 Log in with your administrator credentials.

 #### Access the Integrations Section: